Ashok-Varma/SqliteManager/README.md

     SqliteManager.launchSqliteManager(this, new HelperSqliteDataRetriever(sqliteHelper), null);
 ```

-### CSV Export feature
+### CSV/Json Export feature
-To Use export as CSV feature. need to define FileProvider in your app manifest.
+To Use export as CSV/Json feature. need to define FileProvider in your app manifest.
 #### 1. If you don't have file-provider in your manifest
 1. Add this section under application tag in your manifest
 ```xml